spacelift-io/user-documentation/docs/README.md

 4. [Integrations](integrations/source-control/README.md) - Connect Spacelift to your existing tools
 5. [Workers](concepts/worker-pools/README.md) - Execute jobs securely in your environment

-If you're ready to try Spacelift, [sign up for a free trial](https://spacelift.io/free-trial) or [contact our team](https://spacelift.io/contact) for a personalized demo.
+If you're ready to try Spacelift, sign up for a free trial in [the EU region 🇪🇺](https://spacelift.io/free-trial), [the US region 🇺🇸](https://spacelift.io/free-trial) or [contact our team](https://spacelift.io/contact) for a personalized demo.